WeRandom/Slime-Mod/README.txt

 HELLO!!!
-This is a mod a friend gave me an idea for, all credit for the idea goes to that friend.
+This is a mod a friend gave me an idea for, all credit for the idea goes to that friend (their discord ---> BedPool#7561).
 This mod adds new stuff for one underrated mc thing, slime.
 For the rules and for help installing forge continue reading, if not well, Hope you enjoy.

+My discord ---> Shadow.#8243

 My two and only rules --- DONT SAY THAT THIS IS YOUR MOD.